Guide to best places to visit in Oman

 Muscat, Oman's capital, is a good place to begin your travels.
 In an otherwise arid country, this is the main point of entry.
 It would have been easy for the surrounding natural beauty to overshadow the urban scene, with the towering Al Hajar mountains to one side and the glittering Gulf of Oman to the other.
 Nevertheless, Muscat is one of the country's most beautiful cities, with its special allure.
 Intricate design can be found all over Muscat, from the bustling spice and henna shops of Muttrah Souq to the same name's the vibrant fish market.
 One example of this can be seen in the prayer hall of the Sultan Qaboos Grand Mosque, which is decorated with elaborate mosaics and wood inlays.
 Commonplace activities like strolling along the corniche or playing football on the beach at sunset take on a new allure.
 The very name Muscat is enough to set off intense daydreaming.
 Explore the rest of the country with a firm grounding in Omani history and culture from the world-class museums and galleries in the nation's capital.
 Famous tourist attractions like the Royal Opera House pale compared to traditional Islamic architecture in terms of majesty and scale.

-4. An Underwater Heaven In The Al Daymaniyat Islands Close To Muscat
+4. Al Daymaniyat Islands Close To Muscat

 The Al Daymaniyat Islands (also known as the Ad Dimaniyat Islands) are close to Muscat and may be reached on a day trip.
 Around the nine islands that make up the archipelago, the ocean and reefs are magnificent.
 Snorkeling and scuba diving enthusiasts will love this Oman spot.
 Since these islands are so important to sea turtles and migrating birds, they attract a lot of eco-tourists and birdwatchers.
 Stunning white sand beaches may be found on the outer islands, which can be reached by boat if you're looking for a peaceful place to unwind.
 The Al Daymaniyat Islands have a daily fee of 3 OMR for all non-Omanis.
 A travel agency can help you get permission from the Ministry of MECA.
 Camping on the vast islands is available for ten OMR per night for Muscat residents, so if you need more than a day excursion, you can spend up to five nights there.